How to Stop Waking Up in the Middle of the Night

 It may sound easier said than done, but getting a handle on stress is crucial when it comes to not waking up in the middle of the night.
 “Stress, worry, and negative emotions all can contribute to middle of the night awakenings,” says Troxel.
 “It is particularly difficult to unwind and ‘unplug’ from our day-to-day lives because we live in an increasingly 24-7 world, so thoughts, worries, and to-do lists can creep into the night and disrupt our sleep,” she says.
 “But there are lots of strategies that are effective and healthy for managing stress and worry, such as yoga, meditation, or physical activity in general.
 Just choose what works for you and do it on a regular basis, so it becomes a part of your daily routine.”

 Any stress-management strategy is better than the wine-before-bed route.
 “Having a nightcap might help you to fall asleep, but as your body metabolises the alcohol, it can disrupt sleep,” Troxel explains.

 In addition to getting out of bed if and when you do wake up, Troxel’s golden rule is to keep the bed for sleep and sex alone.
 “That means avoid engaging in other activities, such as working, checking emails or social media, even eating in bed,” she says.
 Because our brain learns by association, engaging in those other activities sends the wrong signal, which can lead to disrupted sleep.
-Finally, if you find yourself absolutely unable to fall back asleep after getting out of bed, Troxel says that deep breathing (such as this trick we swear by), relaxation, or meditation exercises can be helpful.
+Finally, if you find yourself absolutely unable to fall back asleep after getting out of bed, Troxel says that deep breathing, relaxation, or meditation exercises can be helpful.

 This post was originally published on March 10, 2015.